stellRC/Lumache/README.rst

     pip install -r requirements.txt

 Ensure versions of python and pip are up-to-date.
-If the venv (virtual environment) is built in an earlier version, this might cause a version mismatch and a failure to activate the variables
+If the Python virtual environment is built in an earlier version, this might cause failure to activate environment variables, leading to possible errors integrating with sphinx and third-party extensions.

 .. code-block:: txt